kumuluz/kumuluzee-rest-client/README.md

     .build(SimpleApi.class);
 ```

+All constructed rest clients implement the `Closeable` and `AutoCloseable` interfaces and can thus be manually closed.

 #### Generating rest client with CDI injection

 Injection of rest client is supported in CDI beans and offers an approach of generating a rest client with less